UncleRus/MultiOSD/doc/source/lowlevel/console.rst

 info
 ^^^^

-Provides information about firmware and shows panels list.
+Provides information about firmware and shows the list of available screen panels.

 *Example*